Inference of the low-energy constants in $\Delta$-full chiral effective field theory including a correlated truncation error: Setting up the LEC parameter inference

 \subsection{Likelihood}

 We consider only strong interaction effects in elastic reaction channels, and neglect all electromagnetic interactions in our calculations.
-Thus, we condition our LEC inferences on low-energy \np\ scattering data below the pion-production threshold $\tlab=290$ MeV, and omit \np\ scattering data with $\tlab < 30$ MeV as the non-zero magnetic-moments of neutrons and protons can distort the low-energy \np\ scattering amplitude~\cite{Stoks:1990us,Machleidt:2000ge}.
+Thus, we condition our LEC inferences on low-energy \np\ scattering data below the pion-production threshold $\tlab=290$ MeV, and omit \np\ scattering data with $\tlab < 30$ MeV as the nonzero magnetic moments of neutrons and protons can distort the low-energy \np\ scattering amplitude~\cite{Stoks:1990us,Machleidt:2000ge}.
 We partition the experimental data set as $\data = \{\data_y\}_{y=1}^{\nobs}$, where $\nobs=18$ is the number of unique types of scattering cross sections and polarizations in the considered energy range.
-In Table~\ref{tab:database} we summarize the data of measured \np\ scattering observables that we include, as well as some of the results that will be discussed below.
+In Fig.~\ref{tab:database} we summarize in tabular form the data of measured \np\ scattering observables that we include, as well as some of the results that will be discussed below.

 We assume that experimental and theoretical errors are independent of each other such that the total covariance matrix can be written as

 The (diagonal) covariance matrix $\covmtx_{\text{exp}}$ is provided by the experimenters and we employ normalization factors from the Granada database.
 We model the covariance of the EFT errors independently for each type of \np\ scattering observable $y$, and make specific assumptions and choices $I_y$ per observable type.
 The (block-diagonal) covariance matrix $\covmtx_\text{th}$ is given by